 In addition at each base near the smoke scoring station there will be a new target system that we are developing.
 It will be like a paintball tug of war.
 Each side can shoot at the target to move it in the opposite direction.
 These are scored every 30 minutes on the half hour and top of the hour.
 There will be three of these, one located right outside of each team’s base perimeter, near the Smoke Scoring Stations.
 If the home team is able to defend their base and push the target towards the opposing teams they will earn 25 points for that 30 minutes.
 If the target gets pushed towards the home team then BOTH of the opposing teams will be awarded 25 points.
 All three "Tug of War" scoring stations will be active every 30 minutes on the half hour and at the top of the hour.

 At the top of each three hour block there will also be barrels placed at the Center for each team to recover that will be worth points and contain provisions that the players can keep and share with their teammates.
 You have the entire 3 hours to recover your team’s barrel and return it to your safe zone to receive the points.

-At the top of each three hour block for the first 5 minutes of play each team will have the ability to earn an advantage called “THE PLAGUE” that they can inflict on their opponents later in the game.
+At the top of each three hour block for the first 5 minutes of play each team will have the ability to earn an advantage called “JUGGERNAUT” that they can use on their opponents later in the game.
 You can achieve this by getting smoke in your color barrel during the first 5 minutes of play.

 SMOKE Reinsertion Rules: